russross/s3fslite/README.md

     database should be created and accessed (default current directory)

+*   `dir_cache=` enable/disable directory caching.
+With this
+    enabled, all metadata queries will be confined to the local cache if the file system believes it has up-to-date entries for every file in the directory.
+When creating a new file or trying to open a file that does not exist, this saves a round trip to the server.
+To decide if a directory is completely represented, it checks each time a readdir operation is invoked to see if every file the server names has a metadata cache entry.
+Future readdir operations are also satisfied by the cache. (default `false`).

+*   `dir_cache_reset=` force the list of completely cached directories (see `dir_cache=` above) to be reset at file system mount time (default `true').

 *   `writeback_cache=` specify the directory where the write-back cache temporary files should be created (default `/tmp`).
 Files are unlinked as soon as they are created, so you will not